-Part 1 'Misconceptions of Emotions: The Myths and Biases.
+Part 1: 'Misconceptions of Emotions.
+The Myths and Biases.'

-Decoding Emotions.
-A new series of insights and resources
+Decoding Emotions: insights and resources

 Have you ever thought about your relationship with your emotions?
 Have you categorised or misjudged them?
 Are you trying to pursue happiness and failing?